jowhe/CustomItemTutorial-Fabric-0.15.11-Minecraft-1.21/README.md

 </details>

 # Adding Custom Textures and Models
 In order to add custom textures/models we need to setup the correct directories in order for them to be accessible.
+A good source for understanding models would be the [Minecraft Wiki Page](https://minecraft.wiki/w/Tutorials/Models).

 For Textures:
 `src/main/resources/assets/textures/item/`